pyTooling/pyTooling/doc/MetaClasses.rst

 ObjectWithSlots
 ===============

-A class definition deriving from :py:class:`~pyTooling.MetaClasses.ObjectWithSlots` will bring the slotted type behavior to that class and all derived classes.
+A class definition deriving from :class:`~pyTooling.MetaClasses.ObjectWithSlots` will bring the slotted type behavior to that class and all derived classes.

 .. code-block:: python